Lua Module at

 Associated Lua Fields

-• at.name: Returns the instance name of the at module.
+at.name: Returns the instance name of theatmodule.at.type: Returns the module type (here,at1).